philou/philou.github.com/_pages/speaking.md

 My talks are always very interactive, almost workshops, and often contain live coding.
 I make a point of honor that the audience gets out with practical learning that they can apply immediately.

+I can present in English or French, remotely or in person.

 If you would like me to talk at your organization, get in touch.